ambiso/SubredditClassifier/README.md

 # Subreddit Classification

-Will train a support vector machine on reddit posts and use a naive Bayes classifier to predict what subreddit a post could have come from.
+Will train a support vector machine on reddit posts to predict what subreddit a post could have come from.

 ## Setup